hashem2s/skillx-1/README.md

 # skillx-1
 This is our first repo under skill-x program

-This is created by Hashim
+This is created by Hashim Alsaihati
+Date:2/3/2022